 IRL Joys: my animals, sparkling wine with elderflower syrup, listening to the classical station and NPR news, working with actors to make short films and monologues

 Nicole Etcheson, Alexander M. Bracken Professor of History

-Baking: an almond cake with raspberry jam filling and ricotta cream filling and a rhubarb pie.
+Baking: an almond cake with raspberry jam and ricotta cream filling and a rhubarb pie.

 - Cane, Jean Toomer

 - The Civil War Letters of William T. Sherman